-If you visit Le Luth, which means "The Lute" in English, referring to the musical instrument; this neighborhood within the Gennevilliers suburb displays its Communism proudly.
+If you visit Le Luth, which means "The Lute" in English, referring to the musical instrument; you likely will notice that this neighborhood within the Gennevilliers suburb displays its Communism proudly.
 For example, the main street is Avenue Lénine and other streets include Rue Salvador Allende, named after the former Chilean president and first elected Marxist in Latin America, and Rue Guy Môquet, named after the locally famous French Communist militant executed by Nazi Germany at the age of 17.
 Not all streets are named after Communist heroes, though.
 Creatives are well-represented also, including Rue Maurice Raval, named after the composer, and Rue Eugène Delacroix, named after the artist.

 These days, a majority of the population in Le Luth is Muslim, salaries are modestly lower and the crime rate is notably higher than the Paris average, but this is considered a solidly working class area contrary to what trashy British tabloids may say.
 Major trouble — such as riots — are uncommon in the area.
 Nevertheless, now is a good time to remind you that travelgasm.com, and the author thereof, are not legally responsible for you in any way in Le Luth or anywhere else — and you always should be vigilant about your safety — but if you visit during the morning and don't go looking for trouble, you're unlikely to find it.